 The Barrington TIF District has enabled several critical projects to move forward, such as the Cook Street Plaza development, streetscape improvements, and many private building improvements.
 A copy of the TIF Ordinance and Plan are located here.

-The Barrington Zoning Ordinance regulates land use in the Village.
-Although our historic and sign regulations are included in the Zoning Ordinance, they are also listed separately below.
+The Village of Barrington Zoning Ordinance regulates zoning and land use in the Village.
+The Sign Regulations are also found in the Zoning Ordinance.